sudip70/Inventory-Management/README.md

 # Inventory-Management
--This inventory management system is created using JAVA.
+- This inventory management system is created using JAVA.

 - It is GUI based system.